What we do…

 Tania Rice-Brading – Patient & Family Care Coordinator

 Tania Rice- Brading will often be the first point of contact within CRBF.
-She is an experienced sarcoma patient carer with seven years of lived experience, both with her youngest son Cooper, and through becoming the first line contact for hundreds of patients and family members.
+She is an experienced sarcoma patient carer with eight years of lived experience, both as carer for her youngest son Cooper, and through becoming the first line contact for hundreds of patients and family members.